openai/openai-dotnet/README.md

 ## How to transcribe audio

-In this sample, an audio file is transcribed using the Whisper speech-to-text model, including both word- and audio-segment-level timestamp information.
+In this example, an audio file is transcribed using the Whisper speech-to-text model, including both word- and audio-segment-level timestamp information.

 ```csharp
 using OpenAI.Audio;